postrenan/Postrenan/README.md

 - 👀 I’m interested in tech content, Gaming Developer and programming languages like JS, C;
 - 🌱 I’m currently learning JavaScript, HTML, CSS and C;
 - 💞️ I’m looking to collaborate on internships, jobs for beginners
-- 📫 How to reach me tt : @bick_renan ig : bickrenan or renanodevjunior linkedin : renan-bick
+- 📫 How to reach me tt : @bickrenan ig : bickrenan or renanodevjunior linkedin : renan-bick

 <!---
 postrenan/postrenan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.